RyKilleen/rykilleen.github.io/content/sample-posts/15-04-2018/index.md

 ## That's all for now

 Having started this venture, I'll be keeping an eye out for the questions I get all the time and trying to keep on top of them here!

+Have any Front-end focused questions plaguing you?
+Reach out to me on Twitter [@deathbypapercut](https://twitter.com/deathbypapercut) and I'll compile them into the next post!

 Future articles will be linked above.